cncf/tag-security/README.md

 ## Governance

-[Ssecurity TAG charter](governance/charter.md) outlines the scope of our group activities, as part of our [governance process](governance) which details how we work.
+[Security TAG charter](governance/charter.md) outlines the scope of our group activities, as part of our [governance process](governance) which details how we work.